rampatra/photography/README.md

 # Photography
-A jekyll website for photographer cum developer
+A jekyll website for photographers

+## Highlights
+1. Easy setup and you get a site of your own for __free__.
+2. To add new pictures, you need to just upload them. __No code__ changes required.
+3. This I like the most, you get to see EXIF data like __aperture, shutter speed, iso__ etc when you click on any image automagically.

 ## Quick Start
-If you're a developer and love taking pictures then this open-source project may help you setup a website to showcase all your creations without effort.
-And not just that, with this you need not pay a single dime to host your website as it's hosted by GitHub for FREE.
+If you know a tad about tech and love taking pictures then this open-source project may help you setup a website to showcase all your creations without effort.
+And not just that, with this you need not pay a single dime to host your website as it's hosted by GitHub for __free__.

 **Just follow the below steps and your website would be live in no time:**